The Nautilus has long been prized for its unique shell, to be found in Renaissance Cabinets of curiosities and now sold on eBay for as much as AU$200.

 In the past few years Peter Ward has contributed to the breakthrough discovery that ancient Nautilus pompilius is in fact many separate species, which has overturned the widespread reference to it as a “living fossil.”
 Ward laments that the human toll on the nautilus may be the last discovery that he ever makes about this remarkable animal.

-In his surprisingly emotive piece in about a creature for a magazine of the same name, the Nautilus, Ward tells the story of a career researching a creature that has prevailed for 500 million years.
+In his surprisingly emotive piece about a creature for a magazine of the same name, the Nautilus, Ward tells the story of his scientific career researching a creature that has prevailed for 500 million years.
 It began with his entrancement with the Nautilus shell after first seeing one in a shell shop in Hawaii as a young boy.
-It ended, albeit temporarily, with the tragic death of a friend on a diving expedition in New Caledonia.
+It ended, albeit only temporarily, with the tragic death of a friend on a diving expedition in New Caledonia.

 “Looking back at the myriad decisions, tests, detours, and the rest of the messy contradiction and actions that we call life, I have to marvel at the waves of chance that swept the nautilus and me into its rough seas.”
 Ward muses.